Koloth/Shorthand-Abbreviation-System-Comparison-Project/README.md

 That's it.

 It has never been popular or notable in any way as far as I can tell (being restricted to only [the original paper](https://royalsocietypublishing.org/doi/10.1098/rstl.1748.0041), and a [couple](https://royalsocietypublishing.org/doi/10.1098/rstl.1748.0046) of [saucy](https://drive.google.com/file/d/1Ue6BsKnPtQWiNo8je8ZA3-Eywnc5wfSu/view?usp=sharing) replies), but I wish to include it to show that people have proposed some pretty extreme systems that push the mathematical limit of what is possible!
-One of only two systems I've found published for which is mathematically incapable of being unambiguous as it is so compressed.
+One of only a handful of systems I've found published for which is mathematically incapable of being unambiguous as it is so compressed.

 Also note that in comparison to the polyphonic cipher, it is the opposite side of the spectrum of shorthand systems!
 The polyphonic cipher is a system that prioritizes reconstruction error over speed, whereas Jeake optimizes speed far over reconstruction error.
 Moreover, these two points are at the extremes of the spectrum, indicating that these "smash together letters into the same symbol" type systems are probably all over the spectrum of shorthand systems (indeed I've explored this, and they are).